 Emergency Preparedness and Precautions

 Acenda is committed to maintaining the health and safety of our clients and staff.
 During this time, we are doing everything that we can to protect clients and staff by actively following all recommendations made by the CDC and the state of New Jersey.
 This includes thorough and frequent hand-washing, heightened cleaning measures, and social distancing.
-All larger group meetings have changed to virtual communications and non-essential staff have begun working from home in an effort to support social distancing.
+All larger group meetings have changed to virtual communications and non-essential staff are working from home in an effort to support social distancing.

 Status of Programming*

 At this time, our Agency Headquarters in Glassboro is closed to visitors.
 We apologize for any inconvenience and appreciate your understanding during this time.
 For any questions, please call our main number at 844-4-ACENDA.